k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Get and Delete LUI Commands

+#### Get Instance

-The GET command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and synchronize information from the data sources if needed.
+The **GET** command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and synchronize information from the data sources if needed.

-Note that you can get LUIs of multiple LUs by one GET command, but you cannot get multiple LUIs of the same LU by one GET command.
+Note that you can get LUIs from multiple LUs using one GET command, but you cannot get multiple LUIs from the same LU using one GET command.

-The following message is displayed when trying to get multiple LUI from the same LU using one GET command:
+The following message is displayed when trying to get multiple LUIs from the same LU using one GET command:

 `Only single instance per LUT can be used on the same GET command.`

+#### Delete Instance

-The DELETE INSTANCE command deletes LU instance, or multiple LU instances from Fabric.
+The **DELETE INSTANCE** command deletes an LUI, or multiple LUIs from Fabric.

-Unlike the GET command, you can delete several LU instance of the same LU by one DELETE command.
+Unlike the GET command, several LUI from the same LU can be deleted using one DELETE command.

 The following table lists the GET and DELETE commands: